opensheetmusicdisplay/opensheetmusicdisplay/README.md

 * Wavy-line
 * Etc, see [OSMD 1.0 Project](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/projects/3)

-Also, OSMD is not an interactive sheet music editor.
-Rendering takes some time, and you can't easily/quickly move notes, place new notes, etc.
+Also, **OSMD is a renderer, not an interactive sheet music editor.** Rendering takes some time, and you can't easily/quickly move notes, place new notes, etc.

 ## How to Use OSMD